Elyssa123/Community-Detection-in-Attributed-Collaboration-Network-for-Statisticians/README.md

 This package contains the data and the computer code to reproduce the results in Zhang, Pan and Wang's paper titled "Community Detection in Attributed Collaboration Network for Statisticians".
+====

+## Data
 It contains 1 data file:

 coauthorship(43journal)_core3.RData     -- the "igraph" graph with 1489 nodes and their attributes

+## Code
 The Code folder contains our own code to reproduce the results in the paper, as well as the R code for ECV (Li et al., 2020), ANCA (Falih et al., 2017), SCORE (Jin et al., 2015; Ji et al., 2016) and the comparison metrics:

 main.R     -- the main code to reproduce the results in the paper